-The Applicant owns the uplands adjoining the lease premises.
-The subject improvements are privately owned and maintained and facilitate recreational boating.
-Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The Applicant is a chapter-based private, nonprofit corporation organized to promote boating.
+The organization provides boating courses to the public for the enhancement and development of navigational and boating skills.
+The subject facilities have existed for many years and are privately owned and maintained by the Applicant.
+The boat dock with southern and eastern extensions; ramp; 10 pilings, and three speed control signs serve to facilitate recreational boating.
+Recreational boating is a water dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
-Resources Code, § 6503.5.)
+Res.
+Code § 6503.5)